Three Methods of Intermittent Fasting (Updated)

 And, please, don’t think you have to “convert” to intermittent fasting just because it’s the next big thing.
 Intermittent fasting works, no doubt about it, but I still suggest you do whatever works for you and your lifestyle.
 Whether that means eating 5-6 small meals per day or adopting a form of intermittent fasting – just do what works for you.

-No method/nutrition approach will produce the results you want if you’re constantly stressed out and miserable.
+And please keep in mind, no method/nutrition approach will produce the results you want if you’re constantly stressed out and miserable.
 You need to find a method you enjoy and that you can sustain long term.
-In my experience and opinion, intermittent fasting is an excellent method that you can tailor to your life.

 I’m Interested . . .
 Now What?